martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

-In order to protect the privacy of the connection against triple-handshake attacks, this feature of HTTP/2 MUST be used only over TLS 1.3, or over a previous TLS version in combination with the Extended Master Secret extension defined in [RFC7627].
+In order to protect the privacy of the connection against triple-handshake attacks, this feature of HTTP/2 MUST be used only over TLS 1.3 or greater, or over TLS 1.2 in combination with the Extended Master Secret extension defined in [RFC7627].
+Because this feature is intended to operate with equivalent security to TLS connection, hash and signature algorithms not permitted by the version of TLS in use MUST NOT be used.
+Additionally, the following algorithms MUST NOT be used, even if permitted by the underlying TLS version:

+  - MD5
+  - SHA1
+  - SHA224
+  - DSA
+  - ECDSA with curves on prime fields that are less than 240 bits wide
+  - RSA with a prime modulus less than 2048 bits

 Client implementations need to carefully consider the impact of setting the `AUTOMATIC_USE` flag.
 This flag is a performance optimization,